 What does a News Anchor do?

 While their audiences typically watch them for just an hour or two a day, news anchors are on the job far longer than the duration of any newscast.
-The news anchor workload is demanding.
-It involves much more than interpreting a teleprompter.
+The news anchor workload is demanding, and involves much more than interpreting a teleprompter.

 - Research local community, state, national, and international current events